cleitonsouza01/trade/docs/api/daytrades.md

 - Accumulate Daytrades on the portfolio

 It provides:
-- Daytrade, a subclass of trade.Operation
+- Daytrade, a subclass of Operation
-- the fetch_daytrades() task to the OperationContainer
+- the fetch_daytrades() task for the OperationContainer

-Daytrades can be accumulated just like any other Operation object.
-They will update the asset state adding results but will not change the quantity or the price of the asset.
+Daytrades will update the asset state adding results but will not change the quantity or the cost of the asset on the Portfolio.

 ## Daytrade(Operation):